alphay78/airbnb-clone-project/README.md

 Implements indexing and caching strategies to improve database performance and reduce response times.
 This feature ensures the backend remains scalable and efficient under high user load.

+## API Security

+Securing the backend APIs is critical to protect user data, ensure safe transactions, and maintain overall platform integrity.
+Key security measures for the AirBnB Clone project include:

+- **Authentication**
+  Users must register and log in to access the platform.
+Authentication ensures that only verified users can perform actions like booking properties or posting reviews, protecting sensitive user information.

+- **Authorization**
+  Role-based access control (guest, host, admin) restricts actions based on user permissions.
+For example, only hosts can create or update property listings, while guests can only make bookings or leave reviews.

+- **Data Encryption**
+  Sensitive data such as passwords and payment information will be encrypted using industry-standard hashing and encryption algorithms.
+This protects data from unauthorized access or breaches.

+- **Rate Limiting**
+  Limiting the number of requests per user/IP prevents abuse, brute-force attacks, and ensures stable API performance under high traffic.

+- **Input Validation & Sanitization**
+  All inputs from users will be validated and sanitized to prevent SQL injection, XSS, and other common attacks.

+- **Secure Payment Handling**
+  Payment transactions will follow secure protocols to protect financial data and ensure compliance with industry standards.